 A graduate degree that usually requires two or more years of study beyond the bachelor's degree.
-The minimum number of credits is 30 hours.

 Minor

 A student's secondary area of study.
 Most minors consist of a minimum of 18 credit hours within a specific area of study.